datadrivers/terraform-provider-nexus/docs/resources/security_ldap.md

 - `auth_username` (String) This must be a fully qualified username if simple authentication is used.
 Required if authScheme other than none.
 - `connection_retry_delay_seconds` (Number) How long to wait before retrying
 - `connection_timeout_seconds` (Number) How long to wait before timeout
 - `group_type` (String) Defines a type of groups used: static (a group contains a list of users) or dynamic (a user contains a list of groups).
 Required if ldapGroupsAsRoles is true.
+This must be set in upper case.
 - `host` (String) LDAP server connection hostname
 - `max_incident_count` (Number) How many retry attempts
 - `name` (String) LDAP server name